rodrigoherrerai/huff-deployer/README.md

 huffDeployer.deploy accepts 3 arguments:

 1. targetContract: The name of the Huff contract.
+2. generateSolidityInterface (optional): Optionally generates a solidity interface.
-2. constructorArgs (optional): The constructor arguments.
+3. constructorArgs (optional): The constructor arguments.
-3. signer (optional): It will default to Hardhat's signer 0.
+4. signer (optional): It will default to Hardhat's signer 0.

 Check the [examples](https://github.com/rodrigoherrerai/huff-deployer/tree/main/examples) folder for a more comprehensive view.